jakubk3697/nextjs_playground/README.md

-## This is NextJS repository with all NextJS training projects
+### This is the repository containing working drafts and exercises for future projects.